It’s Time to Keep Your Kernel Live-patched

 Here’s F Secure’s visualization of the top malware variants found in their honeypots:

-IoT insecurity is a major and pressing issue, with devices being compromised as part of nation-state reconnaissance, conscripted into giant botnets, manipulated in assaults on power grids, and hacked for cryptocurrency access.
+IoT insecurity and vulnerabilities is a major and pressing issue, with devices being compromised as part of nation-state reconnaissance, conscripted into giant botnets, manipulated in assaults on power grids, and hacked for cryptocurrency access.

 Everyone from consumers to enterprise users to vendors are concerned that their IoT devices can be compromised.
 How can we best protect ourselves?